yugmachhi10/YugMachhi/README.md

 # YugMachhi
-# machhiyug10 - Learning Software Engineering
+# machhiyug10 - Learning Software

  This repository is dedicated to my journey in learning software engineering.
 It includes a collection of resources, projects, and notes that I’ve gathered and worked on throughout my learning process.